8bitbeard/nlw-together/README.md

-# nlw-together
+# Next Level Week - Node.JS Websocket Chat APP (Backend)

-Repository to store all the content developed in the Next Level Week Together, from Rocket Seat
+Repository to store all the content developed in the Next Level Week #5, from Rocket Seat